-We also have tentative plans for mid 2022 and late 2022/early 2023.
+We have some exciting litters penciled in for mid 2022 and late 2022/early 2023.
 More information will be released as we firm up our plans.
 Our later litter will likely be with Marceline, pending health clearances and discussions with her family.

 Would you like to join our waitlist?
 Our first priority for puppy placements will be with Show, Breeding and Sports/Performance homes.
 Whilst we love and encourage families who want a furry companion, our first priority homes are the future of Lappies in Australia, and the reason we are able to offer other families a well bred and loved companion.
 Anyone looking for a puppy ASAP and not willing to wait or get to know us, I encourage you to look elsewhere